ydavidchen/DeepLearning3/README.md

 ## Approach

 * Prior to modeling, both the training and test data have been extracted and reshaped as 227x227x3 numpy arrays.
 See script `processData.py`.
-* The original implementation of ImageNet (AlexNet), later implemented in library Keras, was modified to accommodate the present multitask learning problem (there the number of tasks is 85) with 25 epochs.
+* The original implementation of ImageNet (AlexNet), later implemented in library Keras, was modified to accommodate the present multitask learning problem (there the number of tasks is 85) with 50 epochs.
   - Instead of "accuracy", a custom implementation of F1 Score was used as the metric for optimization for each epoch.
   - Stochastic gradient descent with 0.9 momentum was used to optimize the _binary_crossentropy_ objective.
   - A sigmoid final activation layer (instead of softmax proposed by the original ImageNet) was implemented to estimate class labels.
 These are implemented in the script `trainDeepCNN.py`.
 * Training performance:
-  - On final epoch: `0.2731 - customF1: 0.8309 - val_loss: 0.3775 - val_customF1: 0.7703`
+  - On final epoch: ` loss: 0.0101 - customF1: 0.9957 - val_loss: 0.4554 - val_customF1: 0.8506`
-  - Training Accuracy: 82.17%
+  - Training-set accuracy: 99.95%
-  - Validation Accuracy: 77.02%
+  - Dev-set accuracy: 85.06%
-  - Training F1 score: 0.82
+  - Training-set F1 Score: 1.00
-  - Dev-Set F1 score: 0.77
+  - Dev-set F1 Score: 0.85

 ## File Structure